djackan/fcc-meetup/README.md

 ### Homework

-Follow and complete readme files within this repository.
+Follow and complete readme files within this repository
-Blaht weeeeeeeeeeeeeeeeeeeee!